VICTOR-OMEGA/dumb-code-smart/challenge_03_iot_cluster_balancer/solution.md

 Feasibility (check) is done greedily from left to right: accumulate device loads into current segment until adding next device would exceed M, then start a new segment.
 If total segments used ≤ k, M is feasible; otherwise not.

-Why greedy works: for the contiguous partition problem with fixed M the greedy left-to-right packing minimizes number of segments used — any feasible packing can be transformed to the greedy packing without increasing segment sums or segment counts.
+Why greedy works: for the contiguous partition problem with fixed M the greedy left-to-right packing minimizes number of segments used and any feasible packing can be transformed to the greedy packing without increasing segment sums or segment counts.
 So feasibility check is correct.

 Algorithm